Thank You Letter to a Friend After a Favor or Kind Gesture

 Dear [Friend Name],

 Thank you for helping me with [specific amount / cost / situation].
-I know money is not always an easy thing to talk about, which makes your help mean even more.
+I know money isn’t always an easy thing to talk about, which makes your help mean even more.

 Your support gave me room to deal with [specific situation] without feeling completely stuck.
-I do not take that lightly, and I want you to know that I appreciate both the money itself and the trust behind it.
+I don’t take that lightly, and I want you to know that I appreciate both the help itself and the trust behind it.

-As we discussed, I will [repayment plan / next step / date].
-If anything changes, I will let you know directly rather than leaving you guessing.
+As we discussed, I’ll [repayment plan / next step / date].
+If anything changes, I’ll let you know directly rather than leaving you guessing.

-Thank you again for being there in a practical way when I needed it.
-I am grateful, and I will handle this with the care your trust deserves.
+Thank you again for being there in such a practical way when I needed it.
+I’m grateful, and I’ll handle this with the care your trust deserves.

 With appreciation,